What To Charge & Knowing Your Value

-In a recent episode of Through the Marketing Lens, I talked about such a valuable topic which is how do you set your prices and knowing your value so you can confidently price yourself and your services!
+In a recent episode of Through the Marketing Lens, I talked about knowing your value so you can confidently price yourself and your services!

 Ahh!
 This is such a crazy important topic and one that feels hard, scary, and takes a whole lot of courage to do well.
 Why?
-Because money makes feel strange.
-And what comes up a lot is:
+Because money makes us feel strange.
+And what comes up for a lot of us is:

 Who am I to charge that much?